Search to Involve Pilipino Americans

 $25,000 Goal

 Established in 1972, Search to Involve Pilipino Americans (SIPA) emerged during the Asian American movement by community leaders to serve the Filipino American community in what is now known as the Historic Filipinotown neighborhood of Los Angeles.
-In the 80s-90s, when much violence rocked Los Angeles amidst gangs, riots and protests, SIPA served as a safe zone and pillar of strength for the community.
-Then and now, SIPA continues to ensure that the needs of underserved Filipinos and residents of Historic Filipinotown are addressed, especially for youth and their families.
+In the 80s-90s, when much violence rocked Los Angeles, SIPA served as a safe zone and pillar of strength for the community.
+Then and now, SIPA continues to ensure that the needs of underserved Filipinos and the multi-ethnic community of Historic Filipinotown are addressed, especially for youth and their families.

 SIPA’s mission is to enrich and empower generations of Pilipino Americans and others by providing health and human services, community economic development, arts and culture, and a place where people of all backgrounds come together to strengthen community.